taskmatics/aspnet-windows-service/README.md

 aspnet-windows-service
 =======

-This repository provides a shell project you can use to get a Windows service up running hosting ASP.NET 5 with static files and MVC 6.
+This repository provides a shell project that you can use to get a Windows service hosting ASP.NET 5 with static files and MVC 6.

 For detailed information, please read the following post: [How to Host ASP.NET in a Windows Service](http://taskmatics.com/blog/host-asp-net-in-a-windows-service/)